Whether a Corporate VP or a stay-at-home Parent, use this constructive advice to pull you out of depression from this writer’s own experience

 Four decades of this unbroken love affair have evolved into assorted styles that attract all ages.
 What has not changed is that group fitness still turns exercise into some badass fun.
 The laughter is infectious.
 The airspace is non-punishing.
 And, without a doubt, if you love it, you do it.

 Part of this exercise amazingness caters to those who don’t want to “plan” or think seriously about anything for an hour.
 Except to frolic and relish our bodies.
 Group fitness produces inspiring mental and physical discoveries.
-One, often unsaid, is the dramatic enrichment of our mood.
-Instrumental for many women (and men) who suffer from clinical depression.
+One is the dramatic enrichment of our mood — instrumental for many women (and men) who suffer from clinical depression.

 The first sensible step is to nail down our elective motivators

-Lack of motivation is a recurrent and overwhelming symptom of depression.
+LACK OF MOTIVATION is a recurrent and overwhelming symptom of depression.
+This is my land mine — and it’s life-effecting.
 We all need some degree of motivation to initiate anything whether heading to the grocery store or our job.
-These two are obvious survival motivators that are habitual.
+Now, these two are survival motivators.
+Meaning, we have to eat and we have to pay the rent to survive.
+We’re on mental auto-pay here as the actual habit is the motivator here.
+So let’s pluck the survival-ers for now.

 Other motivators that hiss at us are the elective motivators or our self-duties.
-These are bathing, laundry, teeth brushing, exercising, retrieving mail, etc. These electives take a hulky whack to perform for depressive brains.
-When accomplished, our consistency is still sometimes spotty.
+These are bathing, laundry, teeth brushing, exercising, opening mail, etc. These electives take a face slap to perform for depressive brains.
+When accomplished, our consistency can be spotty.

 To activate our exercise motivator we need to summon our mindset to become accountable.
 This accountability becomes our motivation.
-Easily said, but daunting for some.
+Easily said, but unnerving for some.

 Cook group exercise and social contact in the same pot

-Whatever your exercise choice is, the benefits of a group fitness climate reduce and ease depression and anxiety significantly.
+Whatever your exercise choice is, the benefits of a group fitness climate ease depression and anxiety immensely.
 Both exercise and social contact are pivotal in the prevention and treatment of many mental health disorders.
 Socialization provides us with comfort, compassion, and empathy.

 As the pot simmers…